Cuther/inmortalao-vb6/README.md

 # Overall

-This code contains just one main project with all necessary resources to get into.
+This code contains Descompresor Resources, Particle Editor, Launcher, Client and Server with all necessary resources to get into.

 Extra credits to Leandro Mendoza(Mannakia) and Pablo Marquez

 # How to install

- - Download visual studio and open .sln file
+ - Download visual basic 6.0
  - Install a local mysql database and change credentials into Base.vb file

 # Images